 Almost every RV has an awning of some sort from Class A diesel pushers to the smallest of bumper pulls.
 The nicer ones extend and retract with the push of a switch.

-Now that all the rivets are drilled out and there is no tension on the spring grab the top bracket and pull the spring out.
+Now that all the rivets are drilled out and there is no tension on the spring, grab the top bracket and pull the spring out.

 After removing the spring cover on both sides you can now slide the old fabric off the awning tube.
 Once you have, slide the new fabric on the same way the old came off.

 Once the tension has been added to the spring the legs can be bolted back to to the spring cover bracket.
 This is where you will need the help of one or two more people again.
-I found it best to have one person on the roof while the other to walk holding either leg.
+I found it best to have one person on the roof while the other two walk holding either leg.
 The person on the roof slides the fabric through up to the end.
-Grab the leg portion that sits at the top of the RV screw it back in up top.
+Grab the leg portion that sits at the top of the RV and screw it back in up top.

 Finally, just reversing the things you did to remove the awning and legs.
 Slide the legs back on and pop them back on to the tab at the bottom.
 This process is simple and could almost be done without a guide but hopefully this one helped!

 If you want to speak with someone who can get you into the trailer of your dreams give ROA OFF-ROAD a call: 801-860-0035,

 For some awesome off road videos check out our YouTube channel: https://www.youtube.com/@ROAOffRoad